rellermeyer/TUD-DistributedSystems/docs/other.md

 * What was our additional plan?
 * What steps did we take to implement it / how often and why have we changed our plan?
 * Why have we implemented it the way it is implemented?
 * What would we do different
-* What is working well in our implementation
+* What is working well in our implementation  (Everything?)
-* What is working not so well in our implementation
+* What is working not so well in our implementation (Not implemented parts?)
 * compared to the paper, what have we left out?
+(Not left anything out. )
 * If we did more than the paper, what?
+(Maybe view changes??)
 * did we decide to do anything different than the paper?
+(No?)
 * discussion of usecases for a (BFT) commit protocol     (Partial done)
 * listing a few different ways how we could evaluate our system (e.g. performance) and some short discussion